 With beautiful oak bars and chic patios, these are probably the most sophisticated sauce houses this city has ever seen.
 They also happen to make melt-in-your-mouth traditional Kansas City barbecue.

 "Zagat" claims Jack Stack has the "highest-rated BBQ in the country" and named Jack Stack "the most popular restaurant in Kansas City."
 According to Zagat, with Jack Stack, "KC BBQ goes upscale without losing its soul."
 So not only can you get salmon and French dip, but you can also get a kickin' classic barbecue sampler and hickory-smoked prime rib.

 From its humble beginnings in 1957 as a neighborhood joint in Martin City, the family began cooking meats like certified Angus beef over hickory wood and created the most extensive barbecue menu in the country.
 Third-generation Fiorella’s Jack Stack Barbecue has evolved today into the largest full-service wood cookery in the industry, with its five restaurants, a catering company, and a shipping division.

-The five locations include: the original at Martin City (see address and phone below), the Freight House district, Country Club Plaza, Overland Park and Lee's Summit.
+The five locations include the original at Martin City, the Freight House district, Country Club Plaza, Overland Park, and Lee's Summit.
 Walk-ins are welcome; groups of eight or more should call for a reservation.

 It might have started in a gas station, but don't let that fool you.
 Joe's Kansas City Bar-B-Que makes what "USA Today" calls "America's tastiest ribs," which practically fall off the bone.
 The folks behind Joe's began as weekend warriors who entered and won a lot of barbecue competitions, like the American Royal Open Barbecue Contest and the American Royal Invitational.